levshkatov/parser-apple-doc/README.md

 Parser for apple documentation.
-Script will parse all interfaces recursively and combine them into parsed.d.ts file.
+Script parses all interfaces recursively and combines them into parsed.d.ts file.

 **How to run:**